Halokavod/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8.Thkis script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 9.This script prints the result of POWER divided by DIVIDE, followed by a new line.
 10.This script displays the result of BREATH to the power LOVE.
 11.This script converts a number from base 2 to base 10.
 12.This script prints all possible combinations of two letters, except oo.
+13.This script prints a number with two decimal places, followed by a new line.